 Thanks to my hands-on experiences in journalism through my previous intrnships - plus the practical marketing knowledge attained in my undergraduate classes - I look forward to working in the journalism field.
 I enjoy being up-to-date with pop-culture in our world that is so consumed by and with various social media platforms and trends.

-In my senior year at Siena College, I was selected to be a Casey Fellowship recipient and conduct academic research in Summer 2015 on a topic that had not been covered in my college’s curriculum – zombies.
-Through this experience I conducted intensive research on the infectious interest of the undead in popular culture.
-While I mainly focused on AMC’s The Walking Dead, I also looked into how much zombies have changed in literature and film (since their inception in Haitian folklore) in order to better-fit audiences’ changing interests.
-Due to my passion and dedication for the topic, I shared my knowledge with the student community via informal discussions and my own PowerPoint presentation of 120+ slides – during the entire academic year (Fall 2015 - Spring 2016).
-Siena College highlighted the Summer 2015 Casey Fellowship recipients.
+In my senior year at Siena College, I was selected to be a Casey Fellowship recipient and conduct academic research in Summer 2015 on a topic that had not been covered in my college's curriculum - zombies.
+Through this experience I conducted intensive research on teh infectious interest of the undead in popular culture.
+While I mainly focused on AMC's The Walking Dead, I also looked into how much zombies have changed in literature and film (since their inception in Haitain folklore) in order to better-fit audiences' changing interests.
+Due to my passion and dedication for the topic, I shared my knowledge with the student community via informal discussions and my own PowerPoint presentation of 120+ slides - during the entire academic year (Fall 2015 - Spring 2016).
+Siena College highlighted the Summer 2015 Casey Fellowship recipients here.

 I've freelanced for BKLYNER and DNAinfo New York, and have also covered feminism-related topics at BUST Magazine.